 Frank and Jeanne Moore

 Frank and Jeanne Moore bind the people of the North Umpqua to its natural bounty.
 As stewards of the North Umpqua, Frank and Jeanne embody the resilience and grace of the landscape itself.
 But, like the steep, rugged terrain or the fighting steelhead making their way upstream, they are tough as nails.

 In World War II, Frank Moore stormed the beaches of Normandy along with 150,000 troops during the D-Day Allied invasion and was awarded the Chevalier of the French Legion of Honor for his bravery.
 He returned home after the war, started a family, and pursued his passion of fishing on the winding rivers in Oregon.

 For 20 years, Frank and Jeanne ran the legendary Steamboat Inn on the banks of the North Umpqua.
 Frank served on the State of Oregon Fish and Wildlife Commission from 1971 to 1974.
 He has been recognized for his conservation work with the National Wildlife Federation Conservationist of the Year award, the Wild Steelhead Coalition Conservation Award; and his 2010 induction into the Fresh Water Fishing Hall of Fame.
-His life is documented in the film Mending the Line and an OPB Field Guide special.

 The wild steelhead sanctuary